 Using Quilted Pads and Furniture Pads, completely blanket your big furniture like the dresser, TV stand, desk and night stands.
 Secure the pads in place using Mover's Wrap.
 If possible, disassemble any furniture that comes apart (and fits back together) to make moving easier.
 Be sure the small pieces are stored in a safe place, like in a sandwich bag taped to the furniture.
 Use additional pads or wrap to cover the disassembled furniture pieces.

 How to pack a mattress

-The goal when packing a mattress is to keep it as clean as possible on the truck.
-The easiest way to prevent dirt, dust and moisture from harming your mattress is to move it in using a Mattress Bag, which comes in twin, full, queen and king sizes, as well as pillow top varieties.
+The goal when packing a mattress is to ensure it won't be ripped or stained during the move.
+The easiest way to prevent dirt, dust and moisture from harming your mattress is to move it using a Mattress Bag, which comes in twin, full, queen and king sizes, as well as pillow top varieties.
 Simply slide the bag over your mattress and it's ready to move.

 How to pack a TV

-Both the TV Kit and Flat Screen TV Cover are specially designed to keep televisions in like-new condition during a move, which is why we highly recommend using these supplies while packing your TVs.
-This article will show you have to assemble your TV Kit if you haven’t already.
+Both the TV Kit and Flat Screen TV Cover are specially designed to keep televisions in like-new condition during a move, which is why we highly recommend using these supplies for packing your TVs.
+This article will show you have to assemble your TV Kit if you haven’t already done so.